We-the-People-civ4col-mod/Mod/README.md

 ### AI
 * Many AI improvements (including several critical issues that greatly impaired the AI)
 * Logging of AI actions (to enable ensure that LoggingEnabled = 1 is set in CivilizationIV.ini, the log itself is found in Logs\BBAI.log
+* AI won't get stuck so easily in early game because we start with a period of forced open borders

+### Graphics & Sound
+* Unit sizes harmonized
+* Size of buildings on the map harmonized
+* Enhanced the soundtrack by many royalty free titles

 ### Bugfixes
 * We fixed so many bugs we don't remember all of them ... ;)